 Because of this, voters are leaving the traditional parties in droves, hungry for something *new*.

-In a certain way of thinking, the system is working.
+The people in charge thing the system is working.
 The trouble is, it’s working to keep things pretty much as they are.

 We founded the United Independent Party because we were tired of hearing people say “there’s nothing anyone can do to change things.”